GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/kms.md

 and manage cryptographic keys and perform cryptographic operations in a single centralized cloud service.

-Spring Cloud GCP offers a utility template class `KmsTemplate` which allows you to conveniently encrypt and decrypt binary or text data.
+Spring Framework on Google Cloud offers a utility template class `KmsTemplate` which allows you to conveniently encrypt and decrypt binary or text data.

 ### Dependency Setup